Linear lexicographic optimization and preferential bidding system

-In the above paragraph, the task of generating new columns takes the form of a resource-constrained longest path problem with lexicographic costs, and we show that a classical algorithm based on bounds and dominance can solve this problem.
-We eventually achieve excellent performances by exploiting the specific form of the pricing problem.

-Experiments have been conducted on instances provided by the French airline Air France and have proved the efficiency of the method: realistic instances with up to $100$ pilots are solved exactly in less than $8$ hours.
+Experiments have been conducted on instances provided by the French airline Air France and have proved the efficiency of the method: most of the realistic instances we worked with have been solved exactly in around $1$ hour, while having up to $100$ pilots.
 Such instances are already considered as quite large by Air France---and anyway are the largest considered in the literature in terms of number of pilots---and the computational times are compatible with their operational constraints.
 Our method is thus applicable in practice.
 We also believe that what makes this method appealing is not only its efficiency but also its conceptual simplicity.